-I began to include brief walks after nine miles of easy jogging, reminding myself I was running four marathons, which would have killed the first-ever marathoner four times.
+I began to include brief walks after nine miles of easy jogging, reminding myself I was attempting to run four consecutive marathons.
 Nonetheless, oftentimes when I started walking, I spotted photographers taking photos, prompting me to pick up running again.
 On mile 43, I sat down for ten minutes to conserve energy, as I was beginning to feel a sign of fatigue.
 When I resumed, I was pleasantly surprisingly rejuvenated and lightly ran the next two to three miles nonstop.
 One does not recover out of the blue like this past 40 miles, and I prayed, “Continue to add testimonies, God!”

 Around mile 75, when the sun had risen again and 24-hour, 12-hour, and 6-hour competitors were added to the course, I hallucinated at the aid station, seeing on the table two groups of numerous dots merging to the center.
 The thought of unexpectedly passing out intimidated me the most, but I also reminded myself with Whom I was running, that “I can do all things through Christ who strengthens me” (Philippians 4:13).
 (I understand contextually the Apostle Paul is not referring to physical strength here, but this verse still spoke to me.)
 “The greater the adversity, the greater the testimony,” thought I. 18 miles to the 100-mile buckle, delirium hit me again, and a Christian woman running in the 12-hour, unaware of my symptoms, told me to walk with her; God had already planned her entrance for me here.
 I could no longer run at this point, and I had been limping since mile 51.
 I asked her if ultrarunners commonly hallucinate, and she referred to a scientific study that proved the human brain becomes “fried” and reacts similarly to drunkenness after 68 miles.
 Around mile 87, Race Director Rob Goyen told me, “You are about to do something very special,” encouraging me to keep grinding through the pain.
 Runners passing me continued to comment, “You are amazing,” “You are an inspiration,” “You are still going!” and many more inspiring words, and their sincere longing for me to fulfill my dream, constantly asking me which mile I was on, warmed my heart.
 One Christian brother I shared the course with often towards the beginning even said about me, “I am more excited to see him finish his first 100 miles than for me to finish this race.”
 Both seeing and hearing numerous people become emotional for me, I cannot remember the last time I was surrounded by such a humble group of individuals so genuinely interested in other people’s success, in spite of how they themselves were doing.
 Ultrarunning humbles and builds character.